docker/docs/get-started/run-your-own-container.md

 description: Learn how to run a container from scratch
 ---

-In this guide you'll learn the basic steps to run a container from scratch.
-For this guide, you'll use a sample Node.js application, but it's not necessary to know Node.js.
+Follow this guide to learn the basic steps of running a container from scratch.
+This guide uses a sample Node.js application, but it's not necessary to know Node.js.

 ## Step 1: Get the sample application